 How to make the hot chocolate mousse

-This is a cookie topping, so not traditional mousse.
+This is a cookie topping, so not a traditional mousse.

 All you’re really doing is making hot chocolate-flavored whipped cream.